-Coalwood, West Virginia, located in McDowell County, is a former company town founded by George Lafayette Carter in 1905.1 6
+Coalwood, West Virginia is a former company town founded by George Carter of the Carter Coal Company in 1905.1 6

-The first permanent settlement of the region was the community of Snakeroot at the junction of Wolfpen Branch and Clear Fork Branch.1 6 A post office for Snakeroot was established on September 20, 1869.
+The first permanent settlement of the Clear Fork Branch Creek region was the community of Snakeroot at the junction of Wolfpen Branch and Clear Fork Branch.1 6 A post office for Snakeroot was established on September 20, 1869.
 The Coalwood post office was founded on March 12, 1903, the same year that George Carter founded the Carter Coal Company and acquired 20,000 acres of land for future underground coal mines.

 In 1956, the Coalwood mine was connected to the Caretta mine, which was also owned by Olga.
-All coal was being shipped via the tipple and processing plant at Caretta by 1959, and the operations at Coalwood were closed and dismantled.1 6 The Norfolk & Western Railway began dismantling the Clear Fork Branch was abandoned shortly after.
+All coal was being shipped via the tipple and processing plant at Caretta by 1959, and \ operations at Coalwood were closed and dismantled.1 6 The N&W began dismantling the Clear Fork Branch shortly after.

 The Olga Coal Company was purchased by the LTV Corporation in 1980 and the Coalwood mine was closed in 1986.1 6 At that time, the houses and businesses were still company owned, one of the last instances of its type in the United States, and were sold to the respective residents and business owners.

 In 1985, Caretta Elementary merged with Coalwood, only for Coalwood Elementary to be closed in 1986.
 Students were then bussed to War Elementary in 1987.